lakshmi-k-n/django-app/README.md

 3) Install the app to your workspace.

-4)Add the bot to the channel in which you wish to have your youtube links extracted from.
+4) Add the bot to the channel in which you wish to have your youtube links extracted from.

 DJANGO CONFIGURATION